 Hiking and trekking in New Caledonia

 New Caledonia’s natural reserves offer visitors a wealth of recreational trails that allow you to discover the local fauna and flora.
-On the Loyalty Islands, enjoy the great outdoors while you go rafting, climbing or horseback riding.
-Book a flight with Aircalin today and discover a unique island.

 In La Foa, Dogny Cascade will thrill rafting and canyoning amateurs.
 In the vicinity, see Great Ferns Park, a must when it comes to hiking, cycling or footbiking.
 The park also features Accrobranche activities that include zipline canopy tours…a great way to discover and enjoy New Caledonia’s forests!
 Closer to Noumea, you can practice Accrobranche at the Koghi Parc Adventure.